 Your cruise comes to an end as you disembark at Prek Kdam, a small village on the Tonle River.
-From here you have a choice to travel to Chiang Rai and experience the Elephant Foundation Camp at the Golden Triangle or travel to Myanmar to experience the River Iyerawaddy on the Strand cruise.
+From here you have a choice to travel to Myanmar to experience the River Iyerawaddy on the Strand cruise.

 This fabulous once in a lifetime is at special rates

-- 2 nights hotel including ground transportation plus cruise in Deluxe room 17 sq m $1650 US$ per person.
+- Deluxe room including ground transportation plus cruise in 17 sq m $1650 US$ per person.
 Price does not include flight to Myanmar.
-Roughly $200

 - Accommodation on a per person basis double occupancy